NORTEC delivers the Skills for Education and Employment (SEE) program, a free program for eligible participants.

 The SEE program can also be a stepping stone towards further study and a qualification and is suitable also for those with a non-English Speaking background.
 The program offers initial, basic and advanced streams of training.

-SEE is not like school.
+SEE is different to school.
 It provides: